glazed-elite-developers/apey-eye/readme.md

 $ npm run-script test-cov
 ```

 Apey Eye is a REST framework for Node.js that pretends to offer to developers a simple and intuitive way to develop their web services, needing only to understand a small set of concepts.

 Epey Eye is based essentially in following concepts:

+* **Input:**
+It is the entity used to build a schema to validate data.
+The main goal is to use instances of this entity associated to *Models* or *Resources* to validate data in any point of request handling.
+Can be used tovalidate data received from clients but can also be used to validate, for example, data sent to them.

 * **Model:**
 It is the unique entity in framework able to connect to database, may be implemented in a specific way according to the database that will be used.